Ultimate Guide to Heavy Brows, Deep Furrows, and Eyebrow Sagging

 The forehead muscle is responsible for raising the eyebrows up and down, and during the aging process, that constant creasing of the skin atop the forehead muscle can cause facial wrinkles to appear.
 Since each individual ages differently and experiences different levels of heavy, sagging eyebrows, simply having upper eyelid surgery by itself may not bring the desired look.
 Instead, combining brow lift and eyelid surgery can help update a person’s face to provide a fresher, happier appearance.
 Other patients may merely require or desire less invasive injections to improve their brows.

 Brow Lift Undergoing brow lift surgery, which is also called browplasty or a forehead lift, can help make recipients appear more youthful with a refreshed appearance.
-There are a number or techniques that can be used during surgery, such as an endoscopic brow lift which is minimally invasive with incisions that can be disguised within the hairline.
+There are several techniques that can be used during surgery, such as an endoscopic brow lift which is minimally invasive with incisions that can be disguised within the hairline.

 Blepharoplasty Eyelid Surgery An individual's heavy brow might not be completely rectified by only having brow lift surgery.
 If the patient also suffers from eyelids that droop, they may discover that undergoing eyelid surgery (known as blepharoplasty), dramatically improves the complete look of their brows and eyes.